 The Great Alpine Way can also be windy, steep and narrow in parts.
 In the interests of safety, let the most confident driver in your crew take the wheel to manoeuvre this Aussie landmark.

-Whether you’re hitting the ski fields of Thredbo, getting active hiking or biking, or simply meandering between the unique, friendly towns along the way, the Great Alpine Way is an unmissable road trip to take.
-It’s easily manageable over our next long weekend holiday, so why not pick up a vehicle from one of our many convenient New South Wales car hire locations and experience it for yourself?
+Whether you’re hitting the ski fields in Thredbo, getting active hiking or biking or simply meandering between the unique and friendly towns along the way, why not pick up a vehicle from our many convenient New South Wales car hire locations and enjoy the perfect getaway.